rsobrinhoillimitati/tmp/e.htm.md

 lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family:
 "Courier New"'>fsck.</span><span lang=EN-US style='font-size:11.0pt;font-family:
 "Calibri",sans-serif;mso-bidi-font-family:"Times New Roman"'>We use 1 for the
-root &#64257;lesystem and 0 for &#64257;lesystems that aren’t mounted at boot-up.
+root &#64257;lesystem and 0 for &#64257;lesystems that arenÂ’t mounted at boot-up.
 We use 2 for other &#64257;lesystems.<o:p></o:p></span></p>

 <p class=MsoNormal><span lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;